 MMI in Zambia

-Then Christ Temple Christ from Huntington West Virginia USA came on board and has since assisted in completing the building – putting in windows, floors, toilets, electrical wiring and a water pump system, as well as plastering and painting.
+Soon after, Christ Temple Church from Huntington, West Virginia, USA came on board and has since assisted in completing the building – installing windows, floors, toilets, electrical wiring and a water pump system, as well as plastering and painting.
 They are in the process of upgrading one of the rooms to accommodate eye surgery in the near future.

 The future plans for MMI in Zambia is to bring an eye team to the clinic in 2019.
-The need is huge, as there is no access for the people of the area to any form of eye care.
+The need is serious as there is currently no access for the people of the area to receive any form of eye care.

-* Project Description: To provide needed medical and dental services to the community of Matambo in the Gwembe Valley, Zambia over a two week period using North American volunteers in collaboration with the local leaders and pastors of Matambo and 40/40 Africa Vision Foundation.
+* Project Description: To provide needed medical and dental services to the community of Matambo in the Gwembe Valley, Zambia.
+These projects are in collaboration with the local leaders and pastors of Matambo and 40/40 Africa Vision Foundation.

 329 m (1,079 ft.) - 2,301 m (7,549 ft.)